holtenko/Leetcoding/README.md

 Given input array `nums = [3,2,2,3]`, `val = 3`

 Your function should return length = 2, with the first two elements of nums being 2.

+### 28. Implement strStr()
+Implement strStr().

+Returns the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.